boboyejj/LeetCode/README.md

 ### Install Flask

-(If on the master branch execute this before the following commands: `pip install -e ../..`)
+>Note: If on the master branch execute this before the following commands:

+>`pip install -e ../..`

 `pip install -e .`